The Frogmen: Plot

-The next morning, Lawrence, who is sick with coral poisoning, does not reveal his illness when he puts Flannigan in charge of the mission and stays behind.
-Convinced now that Lawrence is a coward, the men angrily but efficiently complete their task, although "Pappy" Creighton, whose brother is a U.S. Marine, sneaks onto the beach with Flannigan to leave a sign "welcoming" the Marines.
-Creighton is shot after the prank, but Flannigan tows him to the pick-up boat.
-Back on the ship, Creighton is put in traction because of the bullets in his spine, and Flannigan confesses to Lawrence that the prank caused Creighton's injuries.
-Lawrence furiously upbraids Flannigan for giving in to the prank, and soon all of the men request transfers.
+The next morning, Lawrence, who is sick with coral poisoning, does not reveal his illness when he leaves Flannigan in charge of the mission and stays behind.
+Convinced that Lawrence is a coward, the men angrily but efficiently complete their task, although "Pappy" Creighton, whose brother is a U.S. Marine, sneaks onto the beach with Flannigan to leave a sign welcoming the Marines.
+Creighton is shot after the prank, but Flannigan tows him to the pickup boat.
+Back on the ship, Creighton is in traction because of the bullets in his spine, and Flannigan confesses to Lawrence that the prank caused Creighton's injuries.
+Lawrence furiously upbraids Flannigan and all of the men request transfers.

 While Lawrence is discussing the transfer requests with Vincent, a torpedo hits the ship but does not detonate.
-Lawrence volunteers to disarm the torpedo, which has lodged in the sick bay next to Creighton's bed, and with Flannigan's help, succeeds.
-Soon after, Lawrence receives orders to blow up a Japanese submarine pen, and tells the men that although it will be their last mission together, he is proud to have served with them.
+Lawrence volunteers to disarm the torpedo, which has lodged in the sick bay next to Creighton's bed, and, with Flannigan's help, succeeds.
+Lawrence receives orders to destroy a Japanese submarine pen and tells the men that although it will be their last mission together, he is proud to have served with them.
 Although Flannigan voices disdain that Lawrence will again dodge dangerous duty, Lawrence leads the mission, which is discovered when one of the men accidentally trips a signal wire.
 Japanese sentries shoot at the men as they plant the charges, and Lawrence is stabbed in hand-to-hand combat with a Japanese diver.
 He orders Flannigan to leave him behind, but Flannigan tows him to safety.
-The mission is a success, and soon Lawrence is recuperating beside Creighton.
-Finally won over by Lawrence's bravery, the men show their acceptance of him by asking him to sign the portrait they have drawn of Cassidy to present to his widow.
+The mission is a success, and Lawrence recuperates beside Creighton.
+Swayed by Lawrence's bravery, the men now accept him by asking him to sign the portrait they have drawn of Cassidy to present to his widow.